johnlng/slickcmd/README.md

     - `Ctrl + L` — Clear the screen with a single keystroke, running the `cls` command automatically.

 - **Console clock**
-    Remember the good old DOS TSR clock?
+    - Remember the good old DOS TSR clock?
 This feature brings it back to life in today's console window.
+    - >This is an optional feature.
+To enable it, check the options dialog.

 - **Command line calculator**
-    Perform calculations directly in the classic command prompt, just like in PowerShell.
+    - Perform calculations directly in the classic command prompt, just like in PowerShell.
+    - >This is an optional feature.
+To enable it, check the options dialog.

 ## ⚙️ Requirements

 * **Operating System:** Windows 10 or above, 64-bit